This is the ultimate guide to puppy potty training. In this comprehensive guide I’ll cover:

 You are not alone.
 It turns out that house soiling is a common problem, affecting up to a staggering 37% of dogs.
 Bringing many pet parents to ask, “what’s the easiest way to stop a dog from pooping and peeing in the house?”

 First, you must understand the basics of why a dog decides to urinate or defecate in a certain area or direction.
 There are many things you probably didn’t know about why your dog defecates in a certain way.
 For instance, did you know that dogs prefer to defecate in a north-south position?
 Also, I should mention, unaltered, unspayed and unneutered dogs like to mark their territory, however for the purpose of this article; we will focus on urinating and defecating, not marking (which are different in quantity, function, frequency, meaning, etc.)

 Location – Dogs are location-based.
 They are drawn to the same location and prefer to relieve themselves in the same location day and night.
 Dogs are spatially oriented.
 They prefer to go potty in the same general area each time on the same substrate (grass, rock, concrete, dirt, wood chips, turf, carpet, tile, etc.

-Olfactory – Dogs have powerful noses.
+Olfaction – Dogs have powerful noses.
 A dog’s olfactory system is many times that of a human nose.
-A dog prefers to go pee and poo in the general same scented area as they did before.
+A dog prefers to go pee and poo in the same scented area as they did before.

-Substrate – Urine and feces are composed of chemicals and have a unique chemical composition and breakdown.
+Urine and feces substrate is composed of chemicals and has a unique chemical composition and breakdown.
 Specifically, the proteins within pee and poo emit a noxious chemical concoction irresistible to canines.
 Your dog wants to relieve themselves in the same area, on top of or next to other dogs’ pee and poo.